Bose QuietComfort 35 II/QC35 II Wireless 2018 Headphones Review

 Sony WH-1000XM4 Wireless

 The Bose QuietComfort 35 II/QC35 II Wireless 2018 are more comfortable headphones than the Sony WH-1000XM4 Wireless.
-Out of the box, the Bose also have a more neutral, less bass-heavy sound profile than the Sony.
-The Sony have a graphic EQ and presets available in their companion app to help you customize the sound to your liking.
-The Sony are better built, have longer battery life, have a better noise isolation performance, and leak less noise.
+On the other hand, the Sony have a graphic EQ and presets available in their companion app to help you customize the sound to your liking.
+The Sony are also better built, have longer battery life, have a better noise isolation performance, and leak less noise.
 Depending on your listening habits, you may prefer one over the other.

 Bose QuietComfort 45/QC45 Wireless